amongrue/amongrue/README.md

   - - <b>Business Continuity Plan Development Project Design</b>
   - Business Continuity Plan Development Project Design"Responding to and recover from potential threats from potential threats as effectively as possible.](https://github.com/amongrue/Business-Continuity-Plan-Development-Project-Design)

-<h2>📺 Amos Physical Security Systems Project andFuture Popular Lab Videos</h2>
+<h2>📺 Amos Physical Security Systems Project and Future Popular Lab Videos</h2>

 - [How to get into Cybersecurity Starting From Zero](https://www.youtube.com/watch?v=a83ASGn_V_s)
 - [A Day in the Life of a Cybersecurity Anayst](https://www.youtube.com/watch?v=uHy3oM7NnoU)